onurakgul48/Robot-Arm-Control-System-to-Automate-Medication-Storage-and-Retrieval/README.md

 # Circuit Diagram
 ![image](https://user-images.githubusercontent.com/74906633/216340708-62e8fdd7-924e-4be8-88bb-8b7cc910a274.png)

+Power on the system and ensure that the Arduino board is connected to the computer via USB.
+Open the Arduino IDE and navigate to the serial monitor.
+Enter a number (1-4) to select a shelf for the robot arm to move to.
+Press enter.
+Wait for the robot arm to move to the selected shelf.
+Once the robot arm is in position, it will automatically pick up the medicine from the shelf and place it to counter.
+To select a different shelf, repeat steps 3-5.

+# Usaer Manual
+Power on the system and ensure that the Arduino board is connected to the computer via USB.
+Open the Arduino IDE and navigate to the serial monitor.
+Enter a number (1-4) to select a shelf for the robot arm to move to.
+Press enter.
+Wait for the robot arm to move to the selected shelf.
+Once the robot arm is in position, it will automatically pick up the medicine from the shelf and place it in a known position.
+To select a different shelf, repeat steps 3-5.

 # Contributing
 If you'd like to contribute to this project, feel free to submit a pull request with your changes or open an issue if you encounter any problems.